 Wendy E. Lane (63).
 Ms. Lane has been Chairman of Lane Holdings, Inc., an investment firm, since 1992.
 Prior to forming Lane Holdings, Inc., Ms. Lane worked in investment banking for 15 years, initially at Goldman, Sachs & Co. from 1977 to 1980 and subsequently as a Principal and Managing Director at Donaldson, Lufkin and Jenrette Securities Corporation from 1981 to 1992.
-Ms. Lane is currently a director of two public companies, UPM-Kymmene Corporation (Helsinki, Finland) where she serves on the audit committee, and Willis Group Holdings plc (Dublin, Ireland), where she serves as chairman of the compensation committee and sits on the audit and executive committees and where she has served on various special committees.
+Ms. Lane is currently a director of two public companies, UPM-Kymmene Corporation (Helsinki, Finland) where she serves on the audit committee and sits on the audit and executive committees and where she has served on various special committees.
 She is also currently a director of the privately held Al-Dabbagh Group Holding Company Limited (Saudi Arabia).
 Ms. Lane was previously a director of Laboratory Corporation of America from 1996 to 2014, and four other public companies.
 Ms. Lane holds a Bachelor of Arts from Wellesley College and an M.B.A. from Harvard Business School.